Visualize your way out of debt.

 Debt is almost inevitable, but drowning in it is not.
 If you budget for regular payments and focus on your high-interest debts first, you’ll be heading towards a zero balance before you know it.
 Our debt thermometer will help you visualize your progress and remind your why you’re setting aside that chunk of each paycheck, and to show you how far you’ve come.

-Also, if you’re having trouble managing several debts at once, consider getting a debt consolidation loan so that you only have one account to pay down.
+If you’re having trouble managing several debts at once, consider getting a debt consolidation loan so that you only have one account to pay down.
+But if you’ve assessed your situation, and have come to the conclusion that there is no possible way to repay your unsecured debts within 5 years, you may want to consider exploring debt relief.